rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 # rafaelromao's userspace
+## A 34 keys split keyboard layout, optimized for programmers.

 Here is where most of my code resides.
-My keyboard keymaps reference this code and extend it with keyboard specific code.
+My keyboards reference and extend this code, with keyboard specific definitions.

 ## Keyboards